anboralabs/spatia-room/README.md

 ## What is it?

-Stapia-Room is a bridge between Room Android Database and Spatialite.
+Spatia-Room is a bridge between Room Android Database and Spatialite.

 ## How to use it?